 Medical and mental health records on the inmate’s physical condition on admission, during confinement, and at discharge shall be kept in a separate file from the inmate’s other facility records.
 The medical record shall indicate all medical orders issued by the facility’s physician and/or any other health care personnel who are responsible for rendering health care services.
-Rules of the Tennessee Corrections Institute, Rule 1400-1-.13(19).
+These medical records shall be retained for a period of ten (10) years after the inmate's release.
+Rules of the Tennessee Corrections Institute, Rule 1400-1-.13(21).

 Jail personnel have a duty to maintain complete medical records on each inmate.
 Records should also be kept on drugs administered to inmates.
 Nicholson v.
 Choctaw County, 498 F.Supp.
 295, 309 (S.D.
 Ala.
 1980) (The failure to keep adequate medical records constitutes a danger to the lives and health of inmates.).
 See also Dawson v.
 Kendrick, 527 F.Supp.
 1252, 1306-1307 (S.D.
 W.Va.
 1981) (The Eighth Amendment has also been held to be implicated when a prison's “inadequate, inaccurate and unprofessionally maintained medical records” give rise to “the possibility for disaster stemming from a failure to properly chart” medical care received by prisoners.), citing Burks v.
 Teasdale, 492 F.Supp.
 650, 676 (W.D.
 Mo.
 1980).